DelazJ/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_chart.rst

 how the data is displayed.
 By default, the :guilabel:`Minimum X axis` and :guilabel:`Minimum Y axis` are set to 0, while the :guilabel:`Maximum X axis` and :guilabel:`Maximum Y axis` are set to 10.
-You can adjust these values to fit your data range and improve the chart's readability.
+You should adjust these values to fit your data range and improve the chart's readability.
+Data-defined expressions can be used to easily fetch the bounds of
 For pie charts, these options are not available.

 .. _layout_chart_symbols: